Code-Differently-Curriculum/U5S2-WhileAndDo-WhileLoops/ReadMe.md

 1000 is even
 ```

-> Use WhileLoopDemoExample for reference.

-## Part C

-### Exercise 01

-#### Step 01
+#### Step 03

-In the package `partC.ex01` complete the `WhileLoop1` class so that it accepts an input called stop, and counts from 0 to the value of stop.
+In the package `partB.ex03` complete the `WhileLoop2` class so that it accepts an input called stop, and counts from 0 to the value of stop.

 Your program is working correctly, if when run, the following is the output.

-> Use WhileLoopExample for reference.

 ```
 Please enter a number to count to: